sav-che/TL-2/Authors/Ackermann, Jacob Fidelis {std. Ackermann}.md

-> [!cite] BHL link: this entry starts at [page 16](https://www.biodiversitylibrary.org/item/103858#page/28/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 16](https://www.biodiversitylibrary.org/page/33264759) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ackermann, Jacob Fidelis (1765-1815), German physician, Dr. phil.
 Mainz 1787, travelled in Germany and Italy 1787-1789, habil.
 Mainz 1789 as Privatdozent (private lecturer) in forensic medicine, subsequently full professor; president and professor at the Medical School, Mainz 1798, id. anatomy and surgery at Jena 1804, id.
-Heidelberg 1805-1815; taught botany at Heidelberg in 1812 as part of his medical curriculum. (*Ackermann*).
+Heidelberg 1805-1815; taught botany at Heidelberg in 1812 as part of his medical curriculum.
+**Abbreviated name**: *Ackermann*

 #### Herbarium and types